TheIllusionistMirage/Prattle/README.md

 Prattle
 ===========

+NOTE : The current code though complete is ridden with many spooky and tiny bugs right now.

 Prattle is a simple chat program written in C++, using SFML's networking module and TGUI for the GUI.

 Currently, the features supported are: